Brenda Taylor (hurdler): Career

 Taylor was born in St. Louis, Missouri and grew up in Boone, North Carolina.
+She graduated from Watauga High School in 1997.
+Taylor was a three-time NCHSAA 4A state champion in both the 100 meter high hurdles and 300 meter intermediate hurdles.
+She was also an NCHSAA indoor track state champion in the all classes 55 meter hurdles and 1600 meter relay.

-She graduated from Watauga High School in 1997, and then competed collegiately for the Harvard Crimson, studying psychology and biology at Harvard University.
+Taylor competed collegiately for the Harvard Crimson, studying psychology and biology at Harvard University.
 She finished seventh in the 400 m hurdles at the NCAA Women's Outdoor Track and Field Championship in 2000.
 Taylor's greatest college achievements came in her final year at Harvard when she ran a personal best of 55.88 seconds to win the NCAA final.
 She improved her best to 55.46 at a meeting in Zagreb and then went on to reach to podium at the 2001 USA Outdoor Track and Field Championships, winning the bronze medal.
 As a result of these achievements, Taylor received the 2000–01 Honda Sports Award as the top women's collegiate track athlete.

 Taylor's performance at the national championships gained her selection into the 2001 World Championships in Athletics.
 Taylor finished sixth place in her semi-final.
 The following year, she was again third place in the 400 m hurdles at the national championships.
 Taylor began the 2003 season with a fourth-place performance in the 400 metres at the USA Indoor Track and Field Championships.
 This earned her a place on the 4 × 400-meter relay team at the 2003 IAAF World Indoor Championships, where an American team of Monique Hennagan, Meghan Addy, Taylor and Mary Danner took the bronze medal.